 The iTunes can’t connect to your iPhone could be also due to a broken or incompatible USB cable.
 Please try a different USB cable or a different USB port to connect the iTunes to your iPhone.

-If your iPhone is locked, it may prevent the iTunes from connecting to your iPhone.
+If your iPhone is locked, it may prevent iTunes from connecting to your iPhone.
 Please unlock your iPhone with your passcode or Touch ID.
-Keep it unlocked when your’re connecting the iTunes to it.
+Keep it unlocked when you’re connecting iTunes to it.